 How many times a week do you get an unwanted email introduction that results in an awkward exchange with the recipient?

 When I first started my business, I was in a networking group and attended several other networking functions.
-I admit, I didn’t know any better and followed the lead of some of the other business owners.
+I admit I didn’t know any better and followed the lead of some of the other business owners.
 That lead wasn’t always appropriate or thoughtful.
-I first learned the wrong way, but then quickly found out the right way and have been doing it ever since.
+I first learned the wrong way but quickly found the right one and have been doing it ever since.
 What was the kicker?

 When you are starting a business, you can get lost in introductions.
 Wasting fifty hours in a month in introductions and coffee meetings that result in nothing are a waste of time.
 Being discriminatory and spending five hours of meetings that lead to business and a real connection is a much better way to spend your days.

 Now, when I’m introducing someone, I perform the following steps:

 1. Ask both parties if they would like to be introduced and provide a very brief snippet of each one and why it might be a good fit.

 2. Provide a brief introduction via email and at the end, say, “I'll leave it to you both to connect” or something similar to let them know they don’t need to include me in the response.

 1. Reply to the email and include the original sender thanking them for the opening, but put them on bcc so they do not get caught up in the reply thread. or send them a separate reply acknowledging them so they are done with the chain.